THEVAPERSGUIDE

 • Lower staining risk: Menthol, mint, and clear fruit flavors

-The pigments in darker e-liquids can adhere to tooth enamel and accumulate over time, similar to how coffee or red wine stains teeth.
+The pigments in darker e-liquids stick to tooth enamel and build up over time, just like coffee or red wine does.

 Does Vaping Make Your Teeth Yellow Compared to Smoking?

-This is where the distinction matters most.
-Smoking causes severe, deep-set tooth staining primarily due to tar, a sticky byproduct of tobacco combustion that does not exist in e-cigarette vapor.
-Here is how the two compare:
+Here's where the distinction really matters.
+Smoking causes severe, deep-set tooth staining mainly because of tar, a sticky byproduct of tobacco combustion.
+E-cigarette vapor doesn't have tar.
+Here's how they compare:

 FactorVapingSmoking